 Neoadjuvant Chemotherapy: Neoadjuvant chemotherapy is used as a prior treatment before another form of treatment is given to the patient.
 For example, a patient who is to undergo surgery may be given neoadjuvant chemotherapy beforehand in order to reduce the size of the cancerous tumors.
 Most patients start neoadjuvant chemotherapy around three months prior to surgery.

-Alternative therapies are being used more frequently by peritoneal patients.
-Alternative therapies include a range of complementary and/or natural treatment options, including:
+Alternative therapies are being used more frequently.
+Alternative therapies include a range of complementary and/or natural treatment options, which can include:

 - Natural medication therapy